foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/gameplay-guide.md

 - Avoid the obvious hazards.
 Snowstorms clearly mean freezing temperatures, as are lakes and rivers in snowy regions.
 Stay out of them.
 - Purchasing or cooking hot soups and stews can warm you up as needed along your travels.
 - Wearing clothes with a lot of coverage and/or fur will leave you warmer than other options.
 Conversely, metal armor is more susceptible to lower temperatures.
 Heavy armor users may want to carry a change of clothes for the road.
-- The winter months will be colder than the rest of the year.
+- The realm changes with each season, with the winter months being the coldest of the year.
 Factor that into your preparations.

 ### Other Notes